weiserchen/chrycunien.github.io/docs/Tools/Zsh/Setup.md

 ```
 $ vim ~/.zimrc

-# Then add the following line to bottom
+# Then add the following line to bottom of ~/.zimrc
 # `zmodule romkatv/powerlevel10k`
 ```
 2. Install zmodule